Purpose and Background

 The collected waste was categorized and analyzed as follows:

-Paper waste was the most dominant, likely from discarded flyers, receipts, or disposable drink holders.
-PET bottles and Styrofoam also formed a significant portion, reflecting the area’s heavy use of takeaway and single-use products.
-A large amount of unclassified plastic, especially cigarette butts and snack wrappers, made up the rest—highlighting how small, unnoticed items contribute to environmental damage over time.
+Paper waste was the most common type of litter we collected, likely from discarded flyers, receipts, and disposable drink holders.
+PET bottles and Styrofoam also made up a significant portion, reflecting the district’s heavy reliance on single-use packaging and takeaway products.
+The largest share came from miscellaneous waste such as cigarette butts and snack wrappers, showing how small, overlooked items accumulate over time and harm the environment.

 Community Engagement and Response